app-store

 A single-person enrollment in the Apple Developer Program where the developer's personal name appears on app listings instead of a company name.

 An individual developer account is the simplest way to join the Apple Developer Program.
-It is intended for solo developers who want to publish apps under their own personal legal name.
-The membership costs $99 per year, the same price as an organization enrollment, and provides access to the same distribution tools and APIs.
+It is designed for solo developers who publish apps under their own legal name.
+The membership costs $99 per year, matching the organization enrollment price, and provides access to the same distribution tools and APIs.

 When to Use It

-Individual enrollment is the right choice when you are a solo developer without a registered legal entity, when you want to get started quickly without the D-U-N-S verification process, or when you are comfortable having your personal name displayed publicly on the App Store.
-The approval process is typically faster than organization enrollment because it requires fewer verification steps.
+Individual enrollment fits when you lack a registered legal entity, want to start quickly without the D-U-N-S verification process, or accept having your personal name displayed on the App Store.
+Apple approves individual accounts faster than organization enrollments because fewer verification steps are required.

 Limitations

-The most visible limitation is that your legal first and last name appears as the developer on all your app listings.
+The most visible limitation: your legal first and last name appears as the developer on all app listings.
 You cannot use a brand name, trade name, or DBA.
-There is also no team management capability, meaning you cannot invite other people to help manage your apps, metadata, or finances through App Store Connect.
-All account responsibilities fall on a single person.
+There is also no team management, so you cannot invite others to help manage apps, metadata, or finances through App Store Connect.
+All account responsibilities rest on one person.

 When to Upgrade

 Consider switching to an organization enrollment if you form a legal entity, need to add team members with role-based access, or want a company name on your listings.
-The developer name change that comes with upgrading can benefit ASO by displaying a more recognizable or keyword-relevant brand name to users browsing the App Store.
+The developer name change that comes with upgrading can strengthen App Store Optimization (ASO) by displaying a more recognizable or keyword-relevant brand name.